 Over on the blog - more unique wedding ideas

 If in doubt… add more colour!
-This colourful outdoor wedding will bring you alllll the summer wedding inspo.
+This bright colourful wedding will bring you alllll the summer wedding inspo.
 It’s a gorgeous example of bold, joyful wedding styling and unique wedding wear.
-This shoot was photographed and organised by Kim Monroe Photography, and sent to us by Bloom And Living.
-We
+This same sex shoot was photographed and organised by Kim Monroe Photography, and sent to us by Bloom And

 What happens when you combine a bohemian festival with bright colours and a bit of sparkle?
 You’re about to find out!
 This disco festival wedding inspiration is a colourful outdoor wedding and yurt reception, all planned with an eco-friendly ethos and a bohemian soul.
 These gorgeous photos were sent to